markus-zhang/xv6-2025-lab-notes/lab3_superpage.md

 To understand memory allocation of a user process, it is essential to step through the whole process from its birth to its death.
 Except for the initial user process, every other process, including the shell, starts from `kfork()` call from its parent process.
 Just a note that I may skip some function calls and focus on the more important ones.

+xv6 uses paging, which means each allocation and deallocation are aligned at 4KB boundary.
+This is why in some of the original comments and code you will see a check against alignment, and `panic` if the addresses (virtual or physical ones) are not.
+Some functions do not expect the caller to watch alignment and we will talke about them one by one later.

 ```C
 int
 kfork(void)